Obstruction theory and the complexity of counting group homomorphisms: Introduction

 \subsection{The algorithmic strategy for Theorem 2}

 Two general ideas underpin the algorithm necessary to establish Theorem \ref{thm:2}.
 First, we can always reduce the problem of counting maps with target a class 2 nilpotent group $G$ to obstruction-theoretic problems in group cohomology.\footnote{In fact, this kind of idea was explored for the more general problem of counting maps to finite \emph{solvable} $G$ in \cite{MateiSuciu}, but no complexity bounds were provided.
-In a similar vein, \cite{Chen} asserts that for central extensions built from finite abelian groups $A$ and $Q$ there is an ``efficient" criterion for testing if an endomorphism of $Q$ lifts to a homomorphism of central extensions. } Second, if $\Gamma$ is encoded in a manner that allows us efficient access to an explicit dense model for its Eilenberg-MacLane classifying space $BG = K(G,1)$ (or at least its 3-skeleton), then we can solve these obstruction problems efficiently using linear algebra over finite abelian groups; see Theorem \ref{thm:skeleton} for a precise statement.
-Let us expand on these points now.
+In a similar vein, \cite{Chen} asserts that for central extensions built from finite abelian groups $A$ and $Q$ there is an ``efficient" criterion for testing if an endomorphism of $Q$ lifts to a homomorphism of central extensions. } Second, if $\Gamma$ is encoded in a manner that allows us efficient access to an explicit dense model for its Eilenberg-MacLane classifying space $BG = K(G,1)$ (or at least its 3-skeleton) and $H^2(\Gamma,Z(G))$ is not too large, then we can solve these obstruction problems efficiently using ``Fourier analysis" over finite abelian groups; see Theorem \ref{thm:skeleton} for a precise statement.